-Robot Controller - An Android device located on the Robot that processes Team written software, reads on board sensors, and receives commands from the Drive Team by way of the Driver Station.
+Robot Controller - An Android device located on the Robot that processes Team written software, reads onboard sensors, and receives commands from the Drive Team by way of the Driver Station.
 The Robot Controller sends instructions to the motor and servo controllers to make the Robot move.

-USB Mini Type B Cable - These cables are used to connect the USB-enabled modules (Core Legacy, Core DC Motor Controller, Core Servo Controller and Core Device Interface) to the Core Power Distribution Module.
+USB Mini Type B Cable - These cables are used to connect the USB-enabled modules (Core DC Motor Controller, Core Servo Controller and Core Device Interface) to the Core Power Distribution Module.
 The cables provide 5V DC power to the modules and send information to/from the modules.

 UVC Compatible Camera - A USB Video Class (UVC) Compatible Camera is a digital camera that conforms to the USB Video Class specification.
-UVC Compatible Cameras have USB Type A cables and are powered by the Robot Controller through a non-powered USB hub that is connected to the Robot Controller through an OTG adapter.

-8.3 Robot Rules
+7.3 Robot Rules

 Anyone that has attended a FIRST Tech Challenge tournament knows that Teams think outside the kit-of-parts to create unique and creative Robots.
 The intent of the Robot construction rules is to create a level playing field and a framework for Teams to build Robots that safely play the annual game challenge.
 Teams should read all the Robot rules before building.
 Teams can also reference our Legal and Illegal Parts List on our website for common legal and illegal Robot parts.
-Some supplier's websites may claim that a part is FIRST Tech Challenge approved.
+Some suppliers' websites may claim that a part is FIRST Tech Challenge approved.
 The only official references for the legality of parts and materials are the Game Manual Part 1, the Legal and Illegal Parts List, and the Official Game Q&A Forum.

-8.3.1 General Robot Rules
+7.3.1 General Robot Rules

-It is the intent of FIRST to encourage creativity in design to the extent that it does not present a safety hazard or unfairly affect the opportunities of any opposing-Alliance Teams to compete.
+It is the intent of FIRST to encourage creativity in design as long as it does not present a safety hazard or unfairly affect the opportunities of any opposing-Alliance Teams to compete.
 Although there is significant creative freedom allowed in the Robot design rules, Teams should consider the adverse effects of any design decisions that they make.
 When considering your Robot design and your game strategy, ask yourself the following questions.
 If the answer to any of these questions is yes, the design part is not allowed:

-- Could it damage or disable another Robot? - Could it damage the Playing Field? - Could it injure a participant or volunteer? - Is there already a rule that prohibits this? - If everybody did this, would the game play be impossible?
+- Could it damage or disable another Robot? - Could it damage the Playing Field? - Could it injure a participant or volunteer? - Is there already a rule that restricts this? - If everybody did this, would the game play be impossible?